joniles/mpxj/mkdocs/docs/howto-use-fields.md

 CustomField fieldConfiguration = container.get(TaskField.TEXT1);
 ```

-One common use-case for the configuration data help in `CustomFieldContainer`
+One common use-case for the configuration data help in `CustomFieldContainer` is
-is to locate particular information you are expecting to find in the schedule.
+to locate particular information you are expecting to find in the schedule.
+For
-For example, let's say that you know that the schedule you're read show have a
+example, let's say that you know that the schedule you're reading should have a
-field which users have named "Number of Widgets Required" on each task.
+field on each task which users have named "Number of Widgets Required".
+You can
-You can determine which field contains this data using a method call similar
+determine which field contains this data using a method call similar to the one
-to the one shown below:
+shown below:

 ```java
 FieldType fieldType = container.getFieldTypeByAlias(FieldTypeClass.TASK,